EDUCBA Logo

 How to Use Calculating Investment Return In Excel?

 Considering the mathematical expression of calculating Return on Investment (ROI), we have different ways to find it.
-But most widely used method for finding ROI is shown below.
-Return on Investment can be the amount gained from the market or it can be the percentage by which we have gained the investment using the below formulas;
+But the most widely used method for finding ROI is shown below.
+Return on Investment can be the amount gained from the market, or it can be the percentage by which we have gained the investment using the below formulas;

 ROI = (Final Invested – Investment Amount)/ Investment Amount